Towards Resource Efficient and Interpretable Bias Mitigation in Large Language Models: Methodology

 \subsection{Datasets}

 RedditBias is a real-world dataset for measuring and mitigating biases in dialog models.
+Although it proposes a dialog-oriented evaluation framework, which is considered too specific for the scope of this analysis, the data contains curated and high-quality (plausible and human-written) biased sentences extracted from Reddit threads.
 The corpus also demonstrates high levels of toxicity, which is a well-documented characteristic of Reddit discussions \cite{almerekhi2020investigating}.
 Even though bias in language systems can take many forms, we chose to adopt RedditBias in our analysis since it is publicly available and reflect common stereotypes directed towards historically non-dominant population groups~\cite{shaw2012stereotypical}.
 The dataset contains pairs of targets T (demographic groups) and attributes A in the form of (T1, T2, A1, A2), where T1 denotes minority groups, T2 denotes dominant groups, and A1 and A2 the respective associated attributes with those groups.
 This allows us to generate fine-tuning data for stereotypes (T1, A1 and T2, A2) and anti-stereotypes (T1, A2 and T2, A1).
-Table \ref{redditbias} provides examples of the data used to fine-tune experts in our framework; note that only several hundred sentences are required, compared to the tens of millions needed to augment the LLM training process.
+Table \ref{redditbias} provides examples of the data used to fine-tune the experts in our framework; note that only several hundred sentences are required, compared to the tens of millions needed to augment the LLM training process.

-We leverage BOLD prompts for evaluation.
+We include summary statistics for the BOLD prompts in Table \ref{bold}.
 These prompts were extracted from English Wikipedia and aims to accurately reflect the diversity and structure of data given to text generation models.
 Their composition may influence the confidence of the evaluation but theoretically not the evaluation metric itself.

-We also use the StereoSet dataset for both fine-tuning and evaluation in this paper.
+Table \ref{stereoset} shows the composition of the StereoSet dataset, used both for fine-tuning and evaluation in this paper.
 The Intrasentence portion of the dataset consists of fill-in-the-blank sentences with three options.
 For example, the context sentence can be: \textit{Girls tend to be more BLANK than boys}, followed by the stereotypical Option 1 \textit{soft}, anti-stereotypical Option 2 \textit{determined}, and unrelated Option 3 \textit{fish}.
 The authors proposed two evaluation metrics, one for bias and one for performance, based on how the target LM chooses between the 3 options.
 Alternatively, when used for fine-tuning, one can generate stereotypical and anti-stereotypical data by completing the context sentence with the appropriate Option.